Hilliardville, Florida

 Hilliardville is an unincorporated community in northern Wakulla County, Florida, United States.

 Location

-Hilliardville is located at the junction of Bloxham Cutoff Road and Springhill Road at the northwest corner of Edward Ball Wakulla Springs State Park.
+Hilliardville is located at the junction of Bloxham Cutoff Road and Springhill Road.
 The elevation at Hilliardville is 62 feet (18.8m).

 History

 Hilliardville has been a community since the late 1800s and was a stop on the Carrabelle, Tallahassee and Georgia Railroad.
 The train arrived at Hilliardville at 1:55 in the afternoon from Tallahassee, picked up passengers and goods, and departed arriving in Lanark at 3:00 in the afternoon.